skoods-org/Welcome/README.md

 We are currently using Python version 3.5.

-After installing Anaconda, Open the Anaconda Prompt app from the Start Menu and follow the instructions:.
+After installing Anaconda, Open the Anaconda Prompt app from the Start Menu and follow the instructions:

 To create a new environment, type: